restx/restx.github.io/docs/try-generated-app.md

 ## Launch the app

 Locate the `<your.main.package>.AppServer` class in the src/main/java directory, and run it from your IDE as a regular Java application.
+Alternatively, you can use the shell to run the app with `restx app run`.

 You should see something like this in your IDE console:
 {% highlight console %}